Self-hosting Best Practices

 - Add a monitoring integration like BetterUptime or UptimeRobot, to monitor the uptime of your production Appsmith instance.

-t3.medium, or a server of equivalent capacity, is the minimum required capacity for running Appsmith smoothly.
-This should scale well enough for hundreds of users.
-If you expect a larger load, like ~500 concurrent users running several multiple actions/queries etc., consider picking a
+t3.medium, or a server of equivalent capacity, is the minimum requirement for running Appsmith.
+This should scale well for hundreds of users.
+If you expect ~500 concurrent users, consider picking a

 t3.large, or bigger.